luiscarlosgph/how-to/README.md

   * [NVIDIA driver](nvidia-driver): guide on how to install any version of the NVIDIA driver.
   * [HD recovery](recover-hd): recover data from a failing hard disk drive.
   * [apt-dpkg](apt-dpkg): all the Debian/Ubuntu package system tricks, e.g. how to modify a .deb file to remove a dependency.
   * [Docker](docker): guide on how to install Docker with GPU support and a web GUI for management.
+  * [Rootless-docker](rootless-docker): tutorial on how to run a rootless Docker daemon.
   * [autofs + sshfs](autofs): guide on how to configure an sshfs mount from boot.
   * [keyboard](keyboard): collection of tutorials on how to tweak keyboard functionalities.
   * [MS Teams](teams): guide to install and troubleshoot MS Teams.